kevinjalbert/kevinjalbert.github.io/source/articles/2023-05-31-using-chatgpt-and-whisper-a-new-approach-to-blog-writing.md

 pull_image_attribution: 'An AI-generated image (using [BlueWillow](https://www.bluewillow.ai/)) with the prompt "A robot typing on a computer, simple design"'
 ---

-# Using ChatGPT and Whisper: A New Approach to Blog Writing

 For my previous [blog article on Excalidraw's embedded scene](/using-excalidraws-embedded-scene-feature-for-collaborative-diagramming), I wrote the post with the assistance of ChatGPT and Whisper.
 Today, I wanted to share more about how I approached this process and discuss the concept of grounding the model.
 Additionally, I'll touch on the use of the Whisper model for accurate transcriptions.
 Let's dive in!

 ## Using ChatGPT to Create Blog Posts